elena-savva/automated-optical-experiments-v2/README.md

 ## Quick Start for Lab Users (Non-Developers)

 **Just want to control your lab equipment?
 No coding required!**

-**download the pre-built release** from the [Releases page](https://github.com/elena-savva/automated-optical-experiments-v2/releases) instead of building from source.
+Then **download the pre-built release** from the [Releases page](https://github.com/elena-savva/automated-optical-experiments-v2/releases) instead of building from source.

 1. Download `lab-control-system-v1.0.0-windows.zip`
 2. Extract to any folder